-An MSP will have every skill set cross-trained, so there’s always a technician available to service customer needs.
-This means that there is never a concern if an employee is out of the office due to vacation, sickness or training.
-Beyond this, MSP’s likely have the skill sets that a business can draw from on a part-time basis.
+When partnering with a Managed Service Provider (MSP) for Cloud services, SMBs tap into a vast skill set.
+This means there is never a concern if an employee is out of the office due to vacation, sickness, or lacking the required training.
+Beyond this, MSPs have the skill sets that a business can draw from as needed.
 This alleviates the requirement to hire new skill sets that may only be required a few hours per week.

-Increasingly, SMB’s are recognizing the advantages of hosting their business computing environments in the Cloud.
-An MSP offering Cloud Services ensures a current, cost effective, and secure solution with access to resources most businesses cannot afford.
+SMBs increasingly recognize that hosting their business computing environments in the Cloud ensures a current, cost-effective, and secure solution with access to resources most businesses typically cannot afford.

 To discover how Cover-All Managed Cloud and IT Services and help you achieve positive business outcomes, call 1-833-268-3788, or visit https://msp.cover-all.ca/business-outcomes/.